jamaier/Pierres-Bakery.solution/README.md

   - _Optionally, you can run `dotnet build` to compile this console app without running it._

+## For Testing

+* _Clone the repo and/or navigate to the PierresBakery.Tests directory in yur command line_
+* _Enter `dotnet restore` to restore dependencies._
+* _Then enter `dotnet test` to test existing or new tests._

 ## Known Bugs

-* _Invalid input currently restarts application instead of a specific return point._
+* _Invalid input value currently restarts application instead of a specific return point._

 ## License